Loic

 and it is to high standards.'

-did not take the discovery from him and Norbert Duffaut, taken
+government did not take the discovery from him and Norbert

-country, but the multinational corporations and the financial
+the country, but the multinational corporations and the

 1 -- Between 1982 and 1991, Le Ribault gave evidence in over a

-and other violent crimes.
-He introduced not only the electron
+murder and other violent crimes.
+He introduced not only the

-scanning Microscope to French criminal forensic work, but also the
+electron scanning Microscope to French criminal forensic work,

-aspects of forensic work and was the subject of hundreds of
+about different aspects of forensic work and was the subject of

-of his early work with electron microscopy, he got to know silica
+result of his early work with electron microscopy, he got to

 3 -- Carlisle, Edith M. Silicon as an essential element.